gnp-x/cyberelia_guide/src/content/docs/commands/stats.md

 ## description

-`/stats` provides the player with their current hp, power, level, and xp in stylized text.
+`/stats` provides the player with their current stats.